Are you wondering how to teach your dog down-stay?

 I HIGHLY recommend you check it out!

 Of course it’s true for us humans that we have a tendency of repeating ourselves quite a bit.
-But it really makes sense not to do that when we’re training our dogs.
+But it really doesn’t make sense to do that when we’re training our dogs.

 After all, we want them to come when called the first time, and not after a frustrated 10th attempt, right?